spoonapps/docs/reference/command_line/run.md

       --route-add=VALUE      Add a TCP or UDP mapping format: [<hostPort>]:<containerPort>[/tcp|udp] --route-block=VALUE    Isolate all ports of specified protocol (TCP or UDP) by default --startup-file=VALUE   Override the default startup file
+      --startup-file-commit=VALUE
-      --trigger=VALUE        Execute named group of startup files --vm=VALUE             The Spoon VM version to run the container with -w, --working-dir=VALUE    Set the initial working directory inside the container
+                             Override the default startup file and save it to the committed image --trigger=VALUE        Execute named group of startup files --vm=VALUE             The Spoon VM version to run the container with -w, --working-dir=VALUE    Set the initial working directory inside the container